 William J. Krippner, Jr., MD Professor, Anesthesiology and Pain ManagementThe University of Texas Southwestern Medical Center

-Kaparaboyna Ashok Kumar, MD, FRCSProfessor and Vice Chair for Medical Student EducationThe University of Texas Health Science Center at San Antonio
+Kaparaboyna Ashok Kumar, MD, FRCSProfessor and Chair for Medical Student EducationThe University of Texas Health Science Center at San Antonio

 Curtis R. Mirkes, DOAssistant Professor, Associate Residency Program DirectorTexas A&M Health Science Center/Scott & White

 Elizabeth “Beth” Nelson, MDAssociate Dean of Undergraduate Medical EducationThe University of Texas at Austin-Dell Medical School